Deliver Us from Evil: Defeating Terrorism, Despotism, and Liberalism

 Deliver Us from Evil: Defeating Terrorism, Despotism, and Liberalism is a 2004 best-selling book by conservative political commentator and media personality Sean Hannity.
 The book's publisher, ReganBooks, was owned by Rupert Murdoch, owner of Fox News.
 ReganBooks focused on celebrity authors and controversial topics, sometimes from recent tabloids.
 It is now defunct but experienced significant financial success while it existed.

 Hannity has said he dictated much of his two books into a tape recorder while driving in to do his radio show.

 Summary

 In the book, Hannity explains a direct progression from Adolf Hitler and Joseph Stalin through Saddam Hussein and Osama bin Laden.
-He praises world leaders such as George W. Bush and Ronald Reagan for moral clarity and vision, and contrasts these with the viewpoints and actions of current politicians he sees as liberal.
+He praises world leaders such as George W. Bush and Ronald Reagan for moral clarity and vision, and contrasts these with viewpoints and actions of current politicians he sees as liberal.